jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the terminal shows the tests are still passing.
 The ``x`` and ``y`` variables are made once as :ref:`class <classes>` :ref:`attributes<AttributeError>` (variables) and used later in each test with ``self.x`` and ``self.y``, the same way I use `unittest.TestCase`_ :ref:`methods<functions>` like assertEqual_ or assertFalse_

 * I remove the ``x`` and ``y`` variables from ``test_addition`` and ``test_subtraction`` and use ``self.x`` and ``self.y`` instead

-  ..
-NOTE:: the line numbers below are a guide, you do not need to copy them

   .. code-block:: python
     :linenos: